 The second is based on manuscripts written by Schuyler Lawrence in the mid-1930s concerning the Lawrences of Lancashire, England.
 He states that Ashton Hall did not come into the possession of the Lawrences until about 100 years after the Third Crusade when there was a lawsuit brought by Lawrence de Lancaster son of Thomas de Lancaster son of Roger de Lancaster.
 John the son of Lawrence de Lancaster was the first to use the Lawrence surname derived from his father's given name.
-Based on my research of sources I believe this latter genealogy is more likely to be the true pedigee.
-I also have found other sources that indicate the Lawrences are descended from the de Lancaster family, Barons of Kendal.
-One source leads me to believe that Roger de Lancaster was the illegitimate son of Gilbert FitzReinfrid the son of Roger FitzReinfrid.
+Based on researcher's search of sources the researcher believes this latter genealogy is more likely to be the true pedigee.
+Researcher also has found other sources that indicate the Lawrences are descended from the de Lancaster family, Barons of Kendal.
+One source leads the researcher to believe that Roger de Lancaster was the illegitimate son of Gilbert FitzReinfrid the son of Roger FitzReinfrid.
 Gilbert FitzReinfrid married Helewise de Lancaster heir and daughter of William II de Lancaster obtaining her inheritance and becoming the baron of Kendal.

 See Legend vs Fact for further discussion of the two pedigrees.

-While there is some information on the de Lancaster family on this web site I recommend the following web sites for more in depth research of the various branches of the de Lancaster families.
+While there is some information on the de Lancaster family on this web site the researcher recommends the following web sites for more in depth research of the various branches of the de Lancaster families.